MikeyBeez/SimpleAgent/README.md

 Here's how to run it:  python3 conversation6.py --duration 30 --initial_prompt "have a short conversation about the weather."

 When you are done try all the ollama examples:  https://github.com/jmorganca/ollama/tree/main/examples

+I've added two files in the ollama directory to do retrieval augmented generation, testRAG1.py and RAGtool.py.
+RAGtool.py was written entirely by Microsoft Copilot.
+Enjoy!